When it comes to meal times, it helps to remember who is responsible for what.

 - Set a time limit if your child eats slowly (20 to 30 minutes is enough).
 If your child hasn’t finished or has left food after this time calmly remove their food.

 - Set a good example by eating your meal with your child at the table.

 Children often do better at meal times when they sit at the table in a supportive chair, ideally with a foot rest.
 This is because the chair and table support their posture, allowing them to stay at the table longer and better use their utensils.

 Why is my child refusing food?

-There is often a valid reason why children may refuse a meal.
-These may include:
+There is often a reason why children refuse a meal.
+These can include:

 - Eating frequent snacks throughout the day or filling up on drinks—in particular, sweet drinks or milk